-After getting off the ferry and leaving the lake the road to Nam Pat, the next town, was potholed in several places and driving was slow going.
+After getting off the ferry and leaving the lake, the road to Nam Pat, the next town, was potholed in several places and driving was slow going.
 But there was no turning back at this point!
 Soon the winding hills turned to open farmland and two hours later we arrived in Nam Pat, a typical small Thai town.
-We decided to push on and after a further two hours, this time on a main highway we arrived in Uttaradit, another typical Thai town but slightly larger!
+We decided to push on and after a further two hours, this time on the main highway we arrived in Uttaradit, another typical Thai town but slightly larger!
 Uttardait doesn’t offer much for the average visitor but it had been a long day and was starting to get dark so we found a place to stay the night.

 This time the wild card played out well!